Shamanthkrishna/Python-Projects/README.md

 12. **Amazon Data Scraper**
     - A web scraper that extracts titles, prices, ratings, review counts, and availability of gaming laptops from Amazon India and saves the data to a CSV file.

 13. **Simple Calculator**
     - This is a simple calculator application built using Python's `tkinter` library for creating graphical user interfaces.
 The calculator provides basic arithmetic operations such as addition, subtraction, multiplication, and division.
 It features a user-friendly interface with buttons for digits, operations, and a clear button.

+14. **Registration Form**
+    - This application is a user-friendly registration form built using Python with Tkinter for the GUI and tkcalendar for date selection.
+It allows users to input personal, professional, and educational information, and saves the data to a CSV file upon submission.

 **Credits**